giantswarm/rfc/logging-infrastructure/promtail-config-management.md

 After deploying Promtail we need to control 3 elements :

-- The `scrape_config`, which describe how Promtail will discover targets to collect logs from.
+- The `scrape_config`, which describes how Promtail will discover targets to collect logs from.
 - The `credentials`, for Promtail to be able to ship logs to Loki via the remote write API.
 - The toggle flag, to enable/disable Promtail.